 Effective March 1, 2013, the College expanded current policies to become a completely tobacco and smoke free environment by prohibiting the use of all tobacco products on all of its campuses, satellite locations, administrative offices and offsite facilities, including parking lots.
 The purpose of this administrative procedure is to define and delineate the actions to be taken and the responsibilities of College employees, students, vendors and contractors, guests and visitors and members of the public in meeting the spirit, intent and letter of the Board’s policy.
 In furtherance of this policy, the College actively promotes smoking cessation assistance and prevention services to students, faculty and employees who wish to stop using tobacco products.
 Assistance to students, faculty and employees to overcome addiction to tobacco products and information regarding cessation programs is available through the various College sponsored programs and community partners.

-Enforcement of this policy will depend on the cooperation of all faculty, staff, and students not only to comply with this policy but also to encourage others to comply withthis policy in order to promote a healthy environment in which to work and learn.
-It is the responsibility of the College community, including visitors, to observethis policy.
+Enforcement of this policy will depend on the cooperation of all faculty, staff, and students not only to comply with this policy but also to encourage others to comply with this policy in order to promote a healthy environment in which to work and learn.
+It is the responsibility of the College community, including visitors, to observe this policy.
 All administrators, deans, directors, department chairs, and supervisors will communicate this policy to everyone within their areas of responsibility.
-After one year, this procedure will be reviewed and updated as necessary to ensure policy compliance.
+This procedure will be reviewed regularly and updated as necessary to ensure policy compliance.